Leading Industrial Brush Manufacturers

 Accessories

-Depending on their configuration, brushes may accommodate a number of useful accessories.
-Examples include extension rods, brush arbors, brush holders, mounting hardware, brush bridles, hose attachments, and wire wheel brush adaptors.
+Depending on their design, brushes can be equipped with a variety of useful accessories.
+Examples include extension rods, brush arbors, brush holders, mounting hardware, brush bridles, hose attachments, and wire wheel brush adapters.

 Proper Care for Brushes